 The shader core memory traffic counters show the total amount of memory access a shader core makes to the L2 cache and external memory system.
-Use the data breakdown to identify the unit making the accesses, and target that unit for optimization.
+If you have bandwidth issues, use the data breakdown to identify the unit making the most accesses, and target that unit for optimization.